Python resources for Algorithmic Decision Theory

 This documentation is dedicated toour colleague and dear friendthe late Prof. Marc ROUBENS

-The Digraph3 documentation, available on the Read The Docs site: https://digraph3.readthedocs.io/en/latest/, describes the Python3 resources for implementing decision algorithms via bipolar-valued outranking digraphs ([BISD-22i]).
-These computing resources are useful in the field of Algorithmic Decision Theory and more specifically in the field of Multiple-Criteria Decision Aiding ([BISD-15i]).
+The Digraph3 documentation, available on the Read The Docs site: https://digraph3.readthedocs.io/en/latest/, describes the Python3 resources for implementing decision algorithms via bipolar-valued outranking digraphs [1].
+These computing resources are useful in the field of Algorithmic Decision Theory and more specifically in the field of Multiple-Criteria Decision Aiding [2].
 They provide practical tools for a Master Course on Algorithmic Decision Theory taught at the University of Luxembourg.

 The documentation contains, first, a set of tutorials introducing the main objects like digraphs, outranking digraphs and performance tableaux.
 There is also a tutorial provided on undirected graphs.
 Some tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank or rate with multiple incommensurable performance criteria.
-Other tutorials concern more specifically operational aspects of computing maximal independent sets (MISs) and kernels in graphs and digraphs.
-The tutorial about split, interval and permutation graphs is inspired by Martin Golumbic ‘s book on Algorithmic Graph Theory and Perfect Graphs ([GOLU-04i]).
+The tutorial about split, interval and permutation graphs is inspired by Martin Golumbic ‘s book on Algorithmic Graph Theory and Perfect Graphs [3].
 We also provide a tutorial on tree graphs and spanning forests.
+Recently added, the reader may find two tutorials on fairly solving inter-, respectively intragroup pairing problems.

 The second Section concerns the extensive reference manual of the collection of provided Python3 modules, classes and methods.
 The main classes in this collection are the digraphs.Digraph